Joseph-Yusuff/Multiclass-Urban-Cycling-Trip-Inference-in-London/README.md

 - The **hybrid RF–XGB model** improved accuracy by leveraging algorithm strengths across purpose types.

 ---
+---

-🧾 License
+## 🧾 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this software for both commercial and non-commercial purposes, provided that proper attribution is given to the original author.

+See the [LICENSE](LICENSE) file for full details.

+---

-🙌 Acknowledgements
+## 🙌 Acknowledgements

-Supervised by Dr Tongxin Chen, University of Hull.
+Data sources include:
-Data from Transport for London (TfL) and OpenStreetMap.
+- **Transport for London (TfL)** — Cycle Hire dataset and station metadata
-Developed as part of the MSc in Artificial Intelligence and Data Science (2024–2025).
+- **OpenStreetMap (OSM)** — Geospatial context for parks, schools, retail, and transport hubs
+- **Digimap (UK)** — Supplementary land-use data

+---

-📚 Citation
+## 📚 Citation

-If you use this repository, please cite:
+If you use this repository, please cite the following work:

+> **Yusuff, J. (2025).**
-Yusuff, J. (2025).
-Multiclass Inference of Urban Cycling Trip Purposes Using Geospatial Big Data:
+> *Multiclass Inference of Urban Cycling Trip Purposes Using Geospatial Big Data:
-A Post-Pandemic Analysis of London Cycle Hire Patterns.
-University of Hull.
+> A Post-Pandemic Analysis of London Cycle Hire Patterns.*

-🚧 Future Work

-Incorporate dynamic covariates (weather, footfall, events).

-Replace Euclidean with network-based distances.

-Implement spatial cross-validation and uncertainty quantification.

-Extend framework to shared e-bikes and scooters.

-🧭 Contact

-Author: Joseph Yusuff
-📧 joseph.yusuff12@gmail.com

-🔗 LinkedIn
+> University of Hull, MSc in Artificial Intelligence and Data Science.